jonny-novikov/programmer-training/README.md

 ## Programme goals

 - **Use the right tools:** Learn the most up to date tools, techniques and best practices available.
-- **Have the right foundation:** Cement the computer science foundations that will help you to interpret and understand the wider context of programming as well as filling any knowledge gaps that there may be.
+- **Build the right foundation:** Cement the computer science foundations that will help you to interpret and understand the wider context of programming as well as filling any knowledge gaps that there may be.
 - **Be the most affective:** Create a platform of skills, knowledge and products that will make us the most affective when applying for jobs.

-## Steps to achieve our goals

-1. **Review:** Begin a thorough review, discovering where the holes and weaknesses are your knowledge.
-2. **Foundation building:** Work on building your conceptual foundations while practicing using the most up to date JavaScript methods available.
-3. **Portfolio building:** Build up your portfolio with real world examples: During this time - if you can find a small contract to do, you will be able to practice, get real world experience and earn extra income.
-4. **Git / Work flow:** What is work flow?
-What are the best practices for using git?
-5. **Hacking the interview game:** Practice being able to answer the most typical technical interview questions.

 ## The areas we will cover